Technigo/project-news-site/README.md

 # News Site

 This project is a news website that delivers good news daily.
+One of my very first projects:)
-The main focus of the project is to build a responsive website using flex-box.
+The main focus of the project is to create a classic magazine or newspaper responsive site using flexbox.

-## The problem
+## The process

 I visualized my website in 3 resolutions(mobile,tablet,desktop) in Jamboard.